jzu/bac/README.md

     bac -f some.method username:foo BACPWD

+## Remote Access

+In conjunction with [`ara`](https://github.com/jzu/ara), an SSL reverse proxy on the Avalanche node, `bac` can transparently and safely access its API from a remote location using server and client X.509v3 certificates.

 ## Installation

-The script works in any directory by calling `./bac …` provided it has execution rights (`chmod 755 bac` it it's not the case), but you can install it system-wide:
+The script works in any directory by calling `./bac …` provided it has execution rights (`chmod 755 bac` if it's not the case), but you can install it system-wide:

     sudo install -m 755 bac /usr/local/bin
     sudo install -m 644 bac.sigs /usr/local/etc